WHAT’S IN THIS REVIEW?

 StrongVPN also offers a 30-day unconditional refund policy.
 However, it’s only available for annual subs, and renewal payments are non-refundable.
 You’ll need to ensure that you’ve canceled the service with time to spare if you’re not planning to use it anymore.
 You also have to agree to their automatic renewal terms before you’re allowed to sign up with the service, so be sure to stay on top of the timing of your subscription.

 To get the most savings, check to see if StrongVPN has any coupons or deals available today.

 “StrongVPN does not collect or log any traffic from its Services, making us a zero-logging VPN.”

 However, they do keep a record of your name and email during the sign-up process, while they go on to say:

 “We will retain copies of your Personal Data in a form that permits identification only for as long as is necessary in connection with the purposes set out in this policy, unless applicable law requires a longer retention period.
 In particular, we may retain your personal data for the duration of any period necessary to establish, exercise, or defend any legal rights.”

 Another thing to note is that StrongVPN hasn’t commissioned any third-party audits of their software to verify their logging claims.
-For example, cybersec company Cure53 has audited the likes of ExpressVPN, Surfshark, Mullvad, and Mozilla VPN over the past 12 months, testing their infrastructure and other aspects of their security.
+For example, cybersec company Cure53 has audited the likes of ExpressVPN, Surfshark, Mullvad, and Mozilla VPN in recent years, testing their infrastructure and other aspects of their security.

 So, you’ll have to take their word that StrongVPN service is as sturdy as they claim in terms of protecting user privacy and keeping zero logs.
 Granted, there are no public leaks that have made it to light and StrongVPN hasn’t been involved in any controversies involving user data or logging.
 Those facts play well in its favor.